Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GT 340 should be 240% faster than the Radeon R5 M230 overall, because of its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GT 340, in theory, should perform quite a bit faster than the Radeon R5 M230 overall. (explain)

-Texel RateThe GeForce GT 340 is a little bit (more or less 13%) faster with regards to anisotropic filtering than the Radeon R5 M230. (explain)
+Texel RateThe GeForce GT 340 is a little bit (approximately 13%) faster with regards to anisotropic filtering than the Radeon R5 M230. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 340 is a better choice, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 340 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison